 - Complete listing of all courses

-In addition to the Major Research Paper option, the M.Sc. in Mathematics program also offers a thesis option.
-A thesis requires students to become more deeply proficient in an area of mathematics than is standard in an MRP.
+The thesis route requires students to become more deeply proficient in an area of mathematics than is standard in an MRP.
 A thesis is generally (depending on the topic) longer and more detailed than an MRP.
 Because of its more advanced nature, a thesis requires more time to complete than an MRP.
 Additionally, a thesis generally (but not always) contains multi- and inter-disciplinary aspects, and will usually involve research into advanced areas of mathematics and computational science.
 Click here for more information about the Thesis route.

 Major Research Paper Route

-Through the major research paper (MRP), the student must show the ability to work independently in a scholarly manner.
+Through the MRP, the student must show the ability to work independently in a scholarly manner.
 The MRP does not have to make a significant original contribution to academic knowledge of the subject, but it must display extensive research and independent analysis.
 Students must demonstrate a comprehensive knowledge and understanding of the literature relating to the topic.
 Click here for more information about the Major Research Paper route.

 Tuition and Fees